 For more, check out six February highlights on the dance calendar in Chicago.

 February 18-19 // FREE

-Celebrate National Engineers Week with Chicago Architecture Foundation's annual Engineering Fest.
+Celebrate National Engineers Week with Chicago Architecture Center's annual Engineering Fest.
 In 2017, we will explore Chicago's iconic movable bridges with FREE activities for ages 5-12.
 Join over 1,500 visitors for a weekend full of family-friendly engineering explorations.